pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 ### Latent Constructs and Measurement

 Our data is borrowed from work by Boris Mayer and Andrew Ellis found [here](https://methodenlehre.github.io/SGSCLM-R-course/cfa-and-sem-with-lavaan.html#structural-equation-modelling-sem).
 They demonstrate CFA and SEM modelling with lavaan.
-We’ll load up their data.

 We have survey responses from ~300 individuals who have answered questions regarding their upbringing, self-efficacy and reported life-satisfaction.
 The hypothetical dependency structure in this life-satisfaction data-set posits a moderated relationship between scores related to life-satisfaction, parental and family support and self-efficacy.
 It is not a trivial task to be able to design a survey that can elicit answers plausibly mapped to each of these “factors” or themes, never mind finding a model of their relationship that can inform us as to the relative of impact of each on life-satisfaction outcomes.

-First we'll pull out the data and examine some summary statistics.
+First let's pull out the data and examine some summary statistics.

 ```{code-cell} ipython3
 df = pd.read_csv("../data/sem_data.csv")